vercel/next.js/packages/next/README.md

 # Authors

-A list of the people who co-authored Next.js and bought this amazing framework to life!
+A list of the original co-authors of Next.js that helped bring this amazing framework to life!

 - Tim Neutkens ([@timneutkens](https://twitter.com/timneutkens))
 - Naoyuki Kanezawa ([@nkzawa](https://twitter.com/nkzawa))